 It would be better to approach bucket drumming with a percussion or military band mindset.
 Better yet, approach it like bucket drumming – the best of both worlds.
-Check out the video above of 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.
+Check out the video above of the 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.

 What buckets are used for Bucket Drumming?

 Bucket drummers often use a 4 or 5-gallon bucket (approx. 15 liters) that is available at the hardware section of Home Depot or Walmart.

 These buckets are sturdy, very cheap and you can easily stack them to get a variety of sounds.
 That being said, you could pretty much use anything from an old plastic canister to discarded paint buckets to get started.